Language

 They do not demonstrate a team concept and have little, if any, managerial abilities and proven capabilities.

-Simon Peter is emotionally unstable and given to an offensive temper.
+Simon Peter is emotionally unstable and has an offensive temper.
 Andrew is not a leader and prefers to remain anonymous.
 James and John, brothers from the family of Zebedee, will more than likely place personal interest above company loyalty.
 Frankly, they are mama’s boys.

 Thomas harbors serious doubts and will no doubt undermine morale.